ncanceill/snakeling/README.md

 1. Create a branch protection rule for `main`
    - [x] Require a pull request before merging
    - [x] Require status checks to pass before merging
+     - [x] Require branches to be up to date before merging
-     - Status checks that are required: `Build`
+     - Status checks that are required:
+       - `Check code quality`
+       - `Documentation`
+       - `Package distribution`

 Recommended settings:
 - Allow squash merging only